tylershuster/urbit/README.md

 It uses the Axios library to polyfill the native JavaScript `fetch` which is only available in the browser context.
 It uses a similar approach to `EventSource`.

+## NOTE
+In browser context this will not work to subscribe to events on a computer other than the one it is running on.
+This is due to Urbit's model of channel subscriptions plus browser CORS policies, and it is probably a good restriction to have in place (i.e. not to allow access to foreign ship's data).

 ## Future Work

 Future features include: